jeffvincent/jeffvincent.github.io/_posts/2020-05-05-getting_things_done.markdown

 When I was at Wistia we launched a massive marketing campaign.
 After a whole bunch of spreadsheets and "market research", we started putting creative out there across a number of different channels.
 It cost a lot of money.
 The results weren't expected to hit for months.
 That seems like way too long.
 If something isn't causing change in the short term, it isn't going to cause change in the long-term.
 The short-term could be small, of course - but few things go from flat-line to massive growth overnight.

 The same applies here: set your milestones before you launch something, so you know if you're on track to start moving the success metrics your objective rests on (which tend to be backwards looking and take time to accumulate).
-If you know what you're looking out for, and have those baseline metrics in place, you're in a better position to have a conversation immediately: what's going well, what's not going well.
-Have a _hypothesis_ about what will happen in the short-term.
+If you know what you're looking out for, and have those baseline metrics in place, you're in a better position to have a conversation immediately: what's going well, what's not going well. `Have a _hypothesis_ about what will happen in the short-term`.
 Even if you're wrong, that will mean you can learn something.
 And if you're right - you should still dig in.
 Richard Feynman mentions the rats finding cheese experiment he heard about - where it seemed like the rats were going into the same room in a maze again and again.
 Easy to assume it was where the cheese was hidden.
 Turns out (I'm absolutely butchering this story in the paraphrasing) it was the creak in the floorboards outside that particular door in the maze.
 Even when you're successful: dig in and understand your success.
 That will make you confident you've actually learned something!